amit-mehta/sample-crm/README.md

 * publicly accessible endpoints
 * Endpoints that requires authentication or authorization

-Security can be implemented using Spring Zull and JWT token based authentication mecanism.
+Security can be implemented using Netflix Zuul and JWT token based authentication mecanism.

 There will be sign up module for adding authenticated users for performing non public actions.